State University of New York at Oswego: Campus

 Most of the campus is in the Town of Oswego, including the census-designated place.
 Portions of the campus are in Oswego City.

 Founded in the city of Oswego, the university was created to train teachers to meet pressing educational needs.
 SUNY Oswego moved to its current location on the shore of Lake Ontario in 1913 after Sheldon Hall was constructed.
 The current campus is located on 690 acre along Lake Ontario.
 Development of the campus was planned by the architectural firm of Skidmore, Owings & Merrill, who designed the major buildings.

 The campus today consists of 46 buildings with classrooms, laboratories, residential and athletic facilities.
 Recent years have witnessed the launch of a $700 million campus-wide renovation and renewal program, with the new Campus Center acting as the social hub of campus.

 The university's social hub, known as the Marano Campus Center Complex, opened in the fall of 2007, and includes new construction and renovation of the existing Swetman/Poucher complex.
 The $25.5 million 111492 sqft Marano Campus Center portion, the new construction, includes the Deborah.
 F. Stanley Arena and Convocation Hall and several academic departments.

 Tyler Art Gallery

-Tyler Art Gallery is located within the Tyler Hall.
+The Tyler Art Gallery is located within Tyler Hall.
 The gallery showcases local and traveling exhibitions, exhibitions of faculty work and student exhibitions.
 Students curate and have sole responsibility for the annual exhibition of student work.
 The gallery's permanent collection comprises European, African, and American drawings, prints, paintings, ceramics and sculpture that date from the 18th century to the present, including several works by artist Sacha Kolin.
 One subsection of the permanent collection, the Grant Arnold Collection of Fine Prints, contains over 500 prints by American printmakers from the first half of the twentieth century.
 Tyler Hall is in the process of significant renovations, with the first phase completed for a fall 2016 reopening.